sftpplus/sftpplus-docs/src/doc_source/operation-client/transfers.rst

 SFTPPlus allows configuring a transfer to execute at certain transfer steps:

 * Execute before processing a source file
-* Execute after success of a file transfer
+* Execute after the success of a file transfer
-* Execute after failure of a file transfer
+* Execute after the failure of a file transfer

 The configuration from this example, will copy (indicated by `delete_source_on_success: No`) files from a source